Are your Instagram hashtags not working? Top reasons and how to Fix it?

 You did so much to keep up with social media standards! 🙌🙌

-But, looks like when you shared your picture and used those hashtags on the post, it did not reach your Instagram followers and it did not do so well.
-It means that your Instagram hashtags not working and that’s worrisome.
+But it looks like when you shared your picture and used those hashtags on the post, it did not reach your Instagram followers and did not do so well.
+It means that your Instagram hashtags are not working, and that’s worrisome.

-Your hashtags are not working because, you are inconsistent in posting, and you are using the same hashtags regularly.
-You are mismatching content & hashtag, you are not using enough hashtags and the hashtags you use are simply too competitive.
+Your hashtags are not working because you are inconsistent in posting and use the same hashtags regularly.
+You are mismatching content and hashtags, not using enough hashtags, and using too competitive hashtags.

 Sadly, you can’t just throw attractive-sounding hashtags around on Instagram; there are a lot more checkboxes than that.
-Your first instinct, when you see an Instagram hashtags not working, may be to assume you are using banned hashtags.
+Your first instinct when you see Instagram hashtags not working error may be to assume you are using banned hashtags.
 However, this may not necessarily be the case.

 There are plenty of other reasons behind Instagram hashtags not working.